Complete Revascularization, Protected PCI

 “To achieve CR and improve survival, procedural guidance [...] with modern anti-platelet medication are essential.”

-To achieve complete revascularization, especially in complex cases, interventional cardiologists need to be trained in the use of mechanical circulatory support devices such as the Impella® heart pump, as well as specialized techniques for handling CTOs, calcified vessels, and complex bifurcation disease.
-Results from the PROTECT III trial have helped to expand knowledge of complete revascularization in these complex cases and highlight best practices for Protected PCI.
+To achieve CR, especially in complex cases, interventional cardiologists need to be trained on the use of mechanical circulatory support devices such as the Impella® heart pump, as well as specialized techniques for handling CTOs, calcified vessels, and complex bifurcation disease.
+Results from the PROTECT III trial have helped to expand knowledge of CR in these complex cases and highlight best practices for Protected PCI.

 Defining the optimal revascularization strategy during protected high-risk procedures with Impella Defining the optimal revascularization strategy during protected high-risk procedures with Impella

-The article also discusses how operators determine which vessel to treat first.
+The article also discusses how operators determine to treat which vessel first.
 Treatment of the culprit lesion is vital and associated with improved outcomes in patients with cardiogenic shock or acute MI.
-In more stable patients, the authors write “it may be useful to treat the simpler stenosis first and stabilize perfusion of the unaffected myocardium in the event of complications or low blood flow during treatment of the remaining, more complex lesions.”
+In more stable patients, the authors write “it may be useful to treat the simpler stenosis first and stabilize perfusion of the unaffected myocardium in the event of complications or low blood flow during treatment of the remaining, more complex lesions.2

 The authors also provide data indicating that non-CTO vessels should be treated first with hemodynamic support and then, if the patient is stable and contrast levels and procedure duration are acceptable, CTO PCI can be performed in the same session.
 Otherwise, CTO PCI should be performed as a second, staged procedure.